Repurpose an old drawer

 Create a unique photo gallery using small, repurposed dresser drawers.
 This photo gallery also serves as a place to hang jewellery.

 Even drawer fronts can be repurposed for practical use.
-Above, a selection of different sized drawer fronts were used to make hanging racks.
+Above, a selection of different sized drawer fronts was used to make hanging racks.
 Love the different knobs that serve as hangers!

 Put your DIY skills to good use by making a one-of-a-kind storage headboard using a combination of repurposed drawers in different sizes and shapes.